December 26, 2024 by Samantha Wilson

 RIBs and Inflatables

-RIBs (rigid inflatable boats) and inflatables can vary in size from tiny, budget-friendly two person boats with a small outboard on the back, to ultra-luxurious, high speed Maxi RIBs with cabins and a whole host of amenities.
-You can pick up a small, simple RIB such as a 10 foot Zodiac Cadet Aero fully inflatable boat for less than $2000 (without power), or at the other end of the price spectrum are Maxi RIBs such as the 47 foot Rebel 47 by SACS Marine which costs around $1 million.
-A midrange 23 to 26 foot used model will be in the $50,000 -$75,000 range.
+RIBs (rigid inflatable boats) are the perfect towing boat and can vary in size from tiny, budget-friendly two person boats with a small outboard on the back, to ultra-luxurious, high speed Maxi RIBs with cabins and a whole host of amenities.
+You can pick up a small, simple RIB such as a 10-foot Zodiac Cadet Aero fully inflatable boat for as little as $1000, or at the other end of the price spectrum are Maxi RIBs such as the 47-foot Rebel 47 by SACS Marine, which costs around $1 million, but a mid-range 23-26 feet used model will be in the $50,000 -$75,000 range.
 RIBs of all sizes and shapes are renowned for their hardiness and make for versatile and fun lake boats.

 Pros: